mkaminaga/cwconv/README.md

   You have to setup environment for command line build.<br>

   2. Set path<br>
-  Set environmental variables (PATH, LIB, LIBPATH and INCLUDE) for Windows SDK.<br>
+  Set environmental variables (PATH, LIB, LIBPATH and INCLUDE) for SDKs.<br>

   3. Fix makefile<br>
   Fix variable "CC" and "LINK" to your environment.<br>